welldonestudio/welldonestudio.github.io/docs/Sending Transactions/index.md

 const txHash = response;
 ```

-Despite the fact that the same procedure is utilized across networks, there is a little change in the parameters that must be supplied for each network.
-Each chain-specific section below describes how to send requests through network.
+Despite the fact that the same procedure is utilized across networks, there is little change in the parameters that must be supplied for each network.
+Each chain-specific section below provides details on how to send requests by the chain.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';